andrea-t94/bear-detector/README.md

 ## Set up

-In order to properly configure the environment, you need [Anaconda](https://www.anaconda.com/) installed. \n Then just run ```./app:setup.sh```, this will create the conda environment, install the relevant packages and allow to use it on Jupyter notebooks.
+In order to properly configure the environment, you need [Anaconda](https://www.anaconda.com/) installed. /n Then just run ```./app:setup.sh```, this will create the conda environment, install the relevant packages and allow to use it on Jupyter notebooks.

 ## Deployment